puntersloveit/puntersloveit.github.io/3_about.markdown

 - Proximity of the result, including overtime
 - Game stats (yards, touchdowns, fumbles, sacks, interceptions)
 - Surprising outcomes, twists, and turns during the game
 - Number of leadership changes

+In [README](https://github.com/puntersloveit/puntersloveit.github.io#game-rating-formulas) you can see exact formulas.

 # What factors does the rating NOT take into account?
 - Team's power or popularity